titiscms/api-gateway/README.md

 # api-gateway
-Gateway responsible for the entire ead workflow
+Service responsible for being the only entry point to access the ead system microservices